LTPhat/Mix-SAE/readme.md

 This repository is the implementation of *'Towards Unsupervised Speaker Diarization System for Multilingual Telephone Calls Using Pre-trained Whisper Model and Mixture of Sparse Autoencoders'*.

 ## Dataset preparation
-Prepare dataset folder as followed:
+Prepare your own dataset folder as followed:
 ```
       ├── dataset
       │  ├── english